workhorsy/comic_book_reader/README.md

 * We cant restart web workers in Chrome without corrupting its object urls.

 # TODO Small:
-* Move the page number to the top left corner, and make it smaller
 * Turn image caching back on
 * Make it work when 100% offline
 * Manga (left to right) support